 One of the things that impressed Bob most was the strong bonds that the participants formed and the mutual support they displayed during the in-person classroom phase.
 “Veterans are mission-focused and are used to working in teams,” he says.
 “The power of this program was most obvious when they came together as a group.
 They were all working on individual plans but you could see that they had built this great team by coming to class and interacting and sharing information and ideas.
 They really supported each other.”

 Bradley is of a similar mind.
 Although he valued the online portion enormously (the insights provided by two text books, videos and a web forum where the students and instructors could provide feedback to one another), he especially appreciated the classroom training.
 “I learned about various tools and resources,” he says.
 “One was for conducting demographic research and that was pure gold for me.”
 The classroom sessions also covered effective business pitches, funding sources, presentations to prospective funders, marketing and branding.
 “We got to mingle with instructors, mentors, business experts and fellow students, many of whom had already accomplished a lot—and they all provided smart ideas,” says Bradley.

 “Those resources will prevent me from going out there and just winging it.
 I got the tools I need to build my business plan, identify my target market and structure my business so that it’s profitable.
 I would recommend this program and the Florida SBDCs to anybody who wants to go into their own business.
 As long as it’s not ice cream, of course,” he adds, smiling.

-Check out this dedicated website to learn more about the next Veterans Florida Entrepreneurship Program and to enroll.
+Learn more about the next Veterans Florida Entrepreneurship Program and how to enroll.